 The service employs an AWS-designed transfer protocol—decoupled from storage protocol—to speed data movement.
 The protocol performs optimizations on how, when, and what data is sent over the network.
-Some of the protocol’s network optimizations include incremental transfers, in-line compression, and sparse file detection, as well as in-line data validation and encryption.
+Network optimizations performed by DataSync include incremental transfers, in-line compression, and sparse file detection, as well as in-line data validation and encryption.

 Automatic infrastructure management

-After you deploy the DataSync agent, connect it your on-premises storage, and select your Amazon S3 bucket or EFS file system as the destination or source for data transfers, the DataSync service manages the rest of the infrastructure, including automatically scaling in-cloud resources.
-It also makes it easy to add and manage more agents on-premises.
+DataSync auto-scales cloud resources to support higher-volume transfers, and makes it easy to add agents on-premises, if needed.
 This removes many of the infrastructure and management challenges that you face when either writing, optimizing and managing your own copy scripts, or deploying and tuning heavyweight commercial transfer tools.

 File system integration and metadata preservation